Are you thinking about becoming an occupational therapist (OT)? Learn more about how occupational therapy may be right for you.

 - The Transitional format is designed for Certified Occupational Therapy Assistants (COTAs) with at least one year of experience and an associate’s degree from a regionally accredited institution.

-Our curriculum is designed to give students the opportunity to experience client problems in each course.
-From pediatrics to gerontology, students experience a wide range in client ages.
+Our curriculum is designed to give students the opportunity to experience various client problems throughout the courses.
+From pediatrics to gerontology, students experience a wide range of client ages.

 Occupational therapists work in a variety of settings, and our fieldwork opportunities reflect that as well.
 School systems, factories, acute care facilities, and community wellness are some examples of places where students will either have fieldwork, client evaluation, or consultation experiences.
-Our students begin working with clients right away in their first semester in the program.
+In fact, our students begin working with clients right away in their first semester in the program.

 - Concordia University’s OT graduates have a 97% pass rate on the NBCOT exam